 The search results being returned provide a selection of content to choose from to gain information on the query typed in.
 If your website sells wrestling videos, this wouldn’t be the query to optimize for.
 If you run a blog about different pro wrestlers and want to showcase their various acrobatic abilities via video, this would be the query to optimize for.

 Transactional search queries are typed in when someone is looking to make a purchase, download something, or sign up for something.

 These search queries will involve products or services, the intent is to perform an action.

 Transactional queries tend to include low funnel keywords.
-This means the people typing in these queries are very close to performing an action, or are much more likely than someone search via an informational query.
-If your website offers the ability for user to perform an action on it, transactional queries apply to you!
+This means the people typing in these queries are very close to performing an action or are much more likely than someone search via an informational query.
+If your website offers the ability for the user to perform an action on it, transactional queries apply to you!

 Here’s an example:

 Search results for this query are pages where you can buy wrestling costumes for adults.
 Searchers arriving at this have made up their mind they want to make a purchase.
 If you were to click into the web page, you would see much less than content than a page optimized for an informational query.
 Transactional web pages do not have to spend nearly as much time educating a searcher.
 The goal here is to provide the searcher with an action item.
 Allow them to do something!